 Ullal in Dakshina Kannada District

-can be seen here.
+Karkalain Dakshina Kannada District It is situated about 50 km from Mangalore.
+This place is a sacred worship centre of the Jains.
+It was the seat of the Bhairasas or Shantarsas, the royal Jain dynasty.
+Two huge statues of 'Sri Gomatheshwara' or Bahubali can be seen here.
 One measure 13 meter in height and the other is of 11 m.
-There are four entrances to the shrine here and is known as `Chathurmuka Basti`.
+There are four entrances to the shrine here and is known as 'Chathurmuka Basti'.
 The other important monuments here include temples and bastis and St. Lawrence church.
 The Ananthasayana temple and Venkataramana Temple dedicated to Lord Vishnu also attract a large number of devotees.

 Udupi in Dakshina Kannada District